oceangravity/webskit-gradient-parser/README.md

 # webskit-gradient-parser
-Converts a CSS gradient String into JSON
+Converts a CSS gradient String into Object/JSON